Generic Name: romosozumab (ROE moe SOZ ue mab)

 -The anabolic effect of this drug wanes after 12 months and therefore the duration of therapy should be limited to 12 monthly doses; consider use of anti-resorptive agents if continued therapy for osteoporosis is needed.

-Use: Treatment of postmenopausal women with osteoporosis at high risk for fracture; high risk of fracture is defined as a history of osteoporotic fracture, or multiple risk factors for fracture, or patients who have failed or are intolerant to other available osteoporosis therapy.
+Use: For the treatment of osteoporosis in postmenopausal women at high risk for fracture, defined as a history of osteoporotic fracture, or multiple risk factors for fracture, or patients who have failed or are intolerant to other available osteoporosis therapy.

 What other drugs will affect romosozumab?